10 To-Dos After the Honeymoon

 2. Clean and Store Your Gown

 Have your dress dry-cleaned within six months of your wedding—the sooner, the better!
-(It's a cinch with wedding gown preservation kits like the one from Prestige Preservation, where you're sent a kit with everything you need to securely ship your gown.)
+(It's a cinch with wedding gown preservation kits like the one from Wedding Dress Preservation, where you're sent a kit with everything you need to securely ship your gown.)
 It's important to use a service that specializes in wedding dresses so they use the right solvents.
 Make sure they stuff it with acid-free tissue, avoid using metal pins or buckles, and store it in a box.
 Once it's back home, store it in a cool, dry place like an out-of-the-way closet and avoid the damp, musty basement.

 3. Send Thank-You Notes